gdocking/gdock/paper/paper.md

 # Research impact statement

-`gdock` was validated on 271 complexes from the Protein-Protein Docking Benchmark v5 [@vreven2015updates], a standard dataset for assessing docking methods.
-Restraints were derived from native contacts using a 5 Å distance cutoff, simulating ideal information-driven scenarios.
+`gdock` was validated on 271 complexes from the Protein-Protein Docking Benchmark v5 [@vreven2015updates], a standard dataset for assessing methods, using the bound-bound conformations.
+Restraints were derived as explicit Cα–Cα residue pairs from native interface contacts (within 5 Å), simulating ideal contact information.
+Unlike HADDOCK's ambiguous interface restraints, each restraint specifies a single receptor–ligand residue pair.

 Using the DockQ metric [@basu2016dockq] to assess model quality, `gdock` achieved a 95.9% success rate (260/271 complexes with at least one acceptable